MicrosoftDocs/memdocs/memdocs/intune/apps/protect-edge-mam-windows.md

 ## Threat Defense Health

 The health status of a personal owned device is verified before allowing access to your org data.
-MAM threat detection is tightly integrated with with Windows Defender.
+MAM threat detection is tightly integrated with Windows Defender.
 As part of CA, this service can block remote resource access and APP can block access (or remove local org data).
-Windows Defender provide a client device health assessment ("heartbeat") to the MAM service.
+Windows Defender provides a client device health assessment ("heartbeat") to the MAM service.
 This assessment supports both APP and CA gating of the flow and access to org data on personal unmanaged devices.

 > [!NOTE]
 > This MAM service uses the same threat defense health workflow that is used to [manage Microsoft Edge on iOS and Android devices](../apps/manage-microsoft-edge.md).

 As part of threat defense health, this MAM Service supports registration and heath state reporting for threat detection products.
 The health state includes the following details:
 -	User, app, and device identifiers
--	A pre-defined health state
+-	A predefined health state
 -	The time of last health state update

 > [!IMPORTANT]